styled-components/styled-components/CONTRIBUTING.md

 To use the sandbox, follow these steps:

-1. Go to sandbox folder: `cd packages/sandbox`

-2. Install all the dependencies: `yarn install`.
+1. Install all the dependencies: `yarn install`.
 Since this repository uses `yarn` workspaces, avoid using `npm` where you can.

+2. Go to styled-components folder: `cd packages/styled-components`

+3. Run `yarn build --watch` to build styled-components and watch for changes

+4. Open a new terminal and go to sandbox folder: `cd packages/sandbox`

-3. Run `yarn dev` to start sandbox server
+5. Run `yarn dev` to start sandbox server

 Now you should have the sandbox running on `localhost:3000`.
 The Sandbox supports client-side and server-side rendering.